 I know this goes against every brochure you’ve received in the mail, but it’s true.
 For some reason, modern society thinks “educated” and “credentialed” mean the same thing.
 They don’t.

 There are three million jobs in the United States that don’t require any kind of higher education.
 Many of them pay really well, and any of them can provide a sense of accomplishment and satisfaction if it’s a good vocational fit for you.

-Alternatively, there are some degrees offered for professions (for example, cinematography) that would be best pursued outside of a classroom.
+Alternatively, there are some degrees offered for professions (for example, cinematography) that may be better pursued outside of a classroom.
 If you want to learn how to make a movie, don’t spend your time consuming outdated material and using outdated technology.
-Buy a camera and just get started.
+Buy a camera and start filming.
 Intern or volunteer on sets and at film festivals.
 Connect with people who are making movies and learn from them.